daptx/RP-Malcomb/docs/report/preanalysis.md

 Therefore, it appears that the 2004&ndash;2010 temporal extent applies strictly to the household resilience analysis, and not to the climate vulnerability analysis.

 The **temporal support** for the household resilience analysis was longitudinal DHS Survey data collected in 2004 and 2010.
-The **temporal support** for the climate vulnerability analysis is an aggregation of data from different sources, ranging from 1999 to 2010 (F5).
+The **temporal support** for the climate vulnerability analysis is an aggregation of data from different sources, ranging from 1999 to 2010 (F5). **(PJK: A support is the unit of analysis.
+So in time it would be data that has an ANNUAL interval, or a MONTHLY interval.
+Same as a raster has a grid size (e.g., 30m))**
 **Temporal effects** are not measured or accounted for, although the authors discuss differences between household resilience in 2004 and 2010 (5.3 and 5.4)

 ### Data exclusion